-Baseline monitoring data for physico-chemical parameters, and contaminants (e.g. metals) in surface and groundwaters, should be included.
-Physico-chemical results should be compared to national/regional guidelines or to site-specific guidelines derived from reference condition monitoring if available.
+Baseline monitoring data for physico-chemical parameters, and contaminants (e.g., metals and metalloids) in surface and groundwaters, should be included.
+Physico-chemical results should be compared to national/regional guidelines or to site-specific guidelines (see Huynh and Hobbs 2019) derived from reference condition monitoring if available.
 Baseline contaminant concentrations should be compared to national guidelines, allowing for local background correction if required.

-To inform ecological risk assessment baseline ecological data should be sufficient to identify all surface water-dependent and groundwater-dependent assets and the current condition of, value of and stressors on these assets to inform ecological risk assessment (see Doody et al. 2019).
+To inform ecological risk assessment, baseline ecological data should be sufficient to identify all surface water-dependent and groundwater-dependent assets and their current condition and value as well as stressors on these assets to inform ecological risk assessment (see Doody et al. 2019).
 Results of habitat, fauna (including stygofauna) and flora surveys should be included.

-Adequate ecological and hydrological (for quick response systems) baseline data would generally be for a period in excess of two years, at a frequency sufficient to capture likely variability in the system and taking into account seasonal variability.
-Relevant information generated by a bioregional assessment should be included where applicable.
+Adequate ecological and hydrological (for quick response systems) baseline data for the project area would generally be for a period in excess of two years, at a frequency sufficient to capture likely variability in the system and taking into account seasonal variability.
+Baseline groundwater data should be presented from site-specific monitoring bores, and surface water flow values from site-specific sampling sites, ideally taken from stream gauges.
+Relevant information generated by a bioregional assessment, or previous site-specific (i.e., for an existing project) and regional information (including for water-dependent ecosystems), should be included where applicable.

-Key areas of uncertainty identified in conceptual models should be evaluated (e.g. with uncertainty analysis and targeted field programs) to inform the risk assessment.
+Key areas of uncertainty identified in conceptual models should be evaluated (e.g., with uncertainty analysis and targeted field programs) to inform the risk assessment.
 Common uncertainty factors in CSG and coal mining developments are:

-- · connectivity between geological formations and key water-dependent assets - sources of water sustaining GDEs, and - the hydraulic properties of faults and aquitards.
+- connectivity between geological formations and key water-dependent assets, - sources of water sustaining GDEs, and - the hydraulic properties of faults and aquitards.

-These can be evaluated using a range of approaches, including coring programs, downhole logging, geophysical measurements and environmental tracers.
+These can be evaluated using a range of approaches (for example, see Murray and Power (2021; in draft) for approaches specific to faults), including coring programs, downhole logging, geophysical measurements, and environmental tracers that are selected commensurate with the risks of the project to water assets.